ray5273/comentario/docs/content/configuration/frontend/domain/moderation.en.md

 ## Require moderator approval on comment

-The moderation policy outlines situations the comment doesn't get automatically the `Approved` status in, queueing for moderation instead:
+The moderation policy outlines situations which the comment doesn't get automatically the `Approved` status in, queueing for moderation instead:

-* Author is unregistered
+* Author is unregistered;
-* Author is authenticated
+* Author is authenticated;
-* Author has less than N of approved comments
+* Author has less than `N` approved comments;
-* Author is registered less than N days ago
+* Author is registered less than `N` days ago;
-* Comment contains link
+* Comment contains link;
-* Comment contains image
+* Comment contains image.

 ### Extensions